 The only exceptions to the the mask rule include:

-* Removing your mask momentarily to take a drink of water
+* Removing your mask momentarily to take a drink or

 * Showering before and after using the pool

 If you have a medical issue, we recommend you seek the advice of your doctor regarding wearing a mask.

 We will continue to monitor and evaluate the situation on a daily basis and keep you informed of any changes.
 These restrictions will remain in place until the State Health Authority Directives advise it is safe and the Board believes it is in the best interest of the community to remove them.